Standard

 How to avoid MMS (picture messaging) charges

-You can switch off the ability to send an MMS or MMS message on your mobile.
-If you switch off this functionality and try to send an MMS, you'll receive a notification that the message is undeliverable and no charges will apply.
+You can disable the ability to send MMS messages on your mobile device.
+If this functionality is turned off and you attempt to send an MMS, you'll receive a notification that the message is undeliverable, and no charges will apply.

 To avoid being charged for an MMS, you can always send pictures, videos and audio using mobile data or WiFi.
 Use free third-party apps like WhatsApp and Facebook Messenger.